JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Opening the door

-- Characters in front of the door make a DEX save or suffer 1d8 acid damage.
-Characters to the west make a DEX save with a -2 bonus or suffer 1d4 acid damage.
+- Characters in front of the door make a AGL save or suffer 1d8 acid damage.
+Characters to the west make a AGL save with a -2 bonus or suffer 1d4 acid damage.

 ### Location 10